Understanding ATF Form 4: Current Wait Times, Requirements, and How to Avoid Delays

-At a Glance: According to the ATF’s Current Processing Times (August 2025), ATF Form 4 eForms are processed in 10-23 days on average, while paper submissions take 35-45 days when completed accurately.
-These averages reflect major improvements in the ATF’s overall application process, particularly for electronic submissions.
+At a Glance: According to the ATF’s Current Processing Times (November 2025), ATF Form 4 eForms are processed in 10-11 days on average, while paper submissions take 57-85 days when completed accurately.
+These current wait times reflect major improvements in the ATF’s overall application process, particularly for electronic submissions.

 For firearm dealers and owners transferring NFA items such as suppressors or short-barreled rifles, ATF Form 4 remains a required step in the approval process.
-While the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) has drastically reduced the average wait time for eForm submissions, new legislation and policy changes scheduled for 2026 could alter the pace again.
-This guide explains what ATF Form 4 is, what’s required, and how upcoming tax stamp rules will reshape the process.
+While the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) has drastically reduced the average wait time for eForm submissions, new legislation and policy changes that took effect in 2026 have altered the process.
+This guide explains what ATF Form 4 is, what’s required, and how the recent tax stamp rule changes have reshaped the process for gun owners and federal firearm licensees.

 Current ATF Form 4 Wait Times

 The ATF’s published averages demonstrate the significant increase in processing speed across the United States.
-As of August 2025, the average wait time for an eForm 4 individual submission is about 10 days, while a trust application averages 23 days.
-Paper applications take slightly longer—approximately 35 days for an individual and 45 days for a trust—but these are still far shorter than the multi-month delays seen before 2023.
+As of November 2025, the average approval time for an eForm 4 individual form submission is about 10 days, while a trust application averages 11 days.
+Paper applications take longer—approximately 85 days for an individual and 57 days for a trust—though these remain far shorter than the multi-month delays seen before 2023.

 These numbers only reflect applications that are filled out correctly and completely.
 The ATF’s National Firearms Act (NFA) Division reviews all forms for accuracy, verifies background checks, and issues the tax stamp once approved.